open-socialism/open-socialism-site/introduction.md

 The option of starting a business is also risky, especially if the individual doesn't already have a nest egg of wealth.
 They will likely either make it and make a considerable amount of money, or the business will fail and they will be worse off as they need to pay back the debts they accumulated.

+The difficulty of raising ones level of wealth can be seen by [the middle class diminishing in DC countries](http://www.theguardian.com/commentisfree/2015/dec/14/the-strange-case-of-americas-disappearing-middle-class){target="_blank"}.

 To generalize, everyone is free to choose any number of bad options for how they work.

 ##### The worst system, except for all the others